theKhorshed/essential-jquery-plugins/readme.md

 [FixTop](http://nnattawat.github.io/fixtop/): A jQuery plugin to fix DOM element to the top when a page scrolls to its position
 [jQuery FormChimp](http://www.fabioquarantini.com/formchimp/): MailChimp ajax plugin for jQuery

+[notie.js](https://jaredreich.com/projects/notie.js/): A clean and simple notification plugin (alert/growl style) for javascript, with no dependencies.

 ###UI Elements - Responsive Menu